 Education and Licensing Requirements

-MDS coordinators commonly start their career as registered nurses (RN) or licensed practical nurses (LPN).
+MDS coordinators commonly start their careers as registered nurses (RN) or licensed practical nurses (LPN).
 RN degree programs last two to four years at the undergraduate level.
 Licensed practical nursing programs commonly are one year in length.
 Coursework discusses pharmacology, pathophysiology, and nursing fundamentals.

 All nurses must be licensed by their state of employment.
 State licensure commonly requires passing nursing examinations that are administered by the National Council of State Boards of Nursing (NCSBN).
 The NCSBN offers a National Council Licensure Exam for prospective RNs (NCLEX-RN) and for prospective LPNs (NCLEX-PN).